Spectral Sequences in String Topology: Preliminaries

 \section{Preliminaries}

-\subsection{Hilbert Manifolds}
+\subsection{Hilbert manifolds}

 A \textit{Hilbert manifold} is a metrizable space which is locally homeomorphic to a separable Hilbert space $\mathbb{E}$.
 One can define smooth Hilbert manifolds and their tangents spaces in analogy to the finite-dimensional case.
 We will assume all Hilbert manifolds to be smooth in this paper.
 To define later Gysin morphisms, we begin with certain transversality results.
-We do not claim originality here as similar, but deeper results were already proven by Quinn in \cite{Qui}.
+We do not claim originality here as similar, but deeper, results were already proven by Quinn in \cite{quinn1970transversal}.

 \begin{lemma} Let $E\to M$ be a Euclidean smooth Hilbert space bundle over a compact manifold $M$, possibly with boundary.
-Furthermore, let $L_0, L_1, \dots \subset E$ be a countable collection of sub Hilbert manifolds of finite codimension and $\varepsilon\colon M\to\R$ a positive function on $M$.
-Then there is a smooth section $s\colon M\to E$ with $|s(p)|<\varepsilon(p)$ for all $p\in M$ such that $s$ is transverse to all $L_i$.
+Furthermore, let $L_0, L_1, \dots \subset E$ be a countable collection of sub Hilbert manifolds of finite codimension and $\varepsilon\co M\to\R$ a positive function on $M$.
+Then there is a smooth section $s\co M\to E$ with $|s(p)|<\varepsilon(p)$ for all $p\in M$ such that $s$ is transverse to all $L_i$.
 If $A\subset M$ is a closed submanifold and the zero section is already transverse to the $L_i$ on $A$, we can choose $s|_A = 0$. \end{lemma} \begin{proof}The proof is completely analogous to the finite-dimensional case if one uses the corresponding results in differential topology for Hilbert manifolds and Kuiper's theorem that every Hilbert space bundle is trivial.
-See e.g. \cite[section 2.4.3]{Mei1}.\end{proof}
+See for example my diploma thesis \cite[section 2.4.3]{meier2009string}.\end{proof}